BunSkillet/TacticalMap/README.md

 - **Drawing Tools**: Use different tools to draw, ping, and interact with the map.
 - **Real-Time Collaboration**: See the actions of other users in real-time, including dropped objects and drawings.
 - **Color Picker**: Select colors for drawing and marking on the map.
+- **User Management**: Assign unique colors to users and manage their interactions.

 ## Setup Instructions
 1. Clone the repository: